 - a.
 Excused leave at full or partial pay under this Policy is immediately available to an employee who is unable to work or telework without regard to length of service. - b.
 Length of excused leave: pursuant to new federal leave requirements of the Emergency Paid Sick Leave Act (Division E of the FFCRA) effective April 1, 2020, full-time employees may receive up to two workweeks of excused leave.
 Part-time employees may receive excused leave for the number of bi-weekly hours that the employee was expected to work.
 Where expected hours cannot be readily determined, part-time employees may receive excused leave for the average number of bi-weekly hours that the employee worked over the six months preceding the leave.
-Any questions about the calculation of excused leave for which an employee might be eligible should be directed to hr.covid19@nycha.nyc.gov.
+Any questions about the calculation of excused leave for which an employee might be eligible should be directed to hr.covid19@nycha.nyc.gov. - c.

-- c.
 Excused leave under this Policy is in addition to existing rules and entitlement regarding leave, e.g. accrued annual leave and anticipated leave. - d.
 An employee may waive excused leave at partial (two-thirds) pay authorized by section 3 of this policy and instead use accrued annual leave (at full pay), if applicable, during the period of excused leave at partial pay.
-Any request to waive excused leave at partial pay should be directed to hr.covid19@nycha.nyc.gov. - e.
-NYCHA shall not require employees to charge absences to other accrued leave during the period of excused leave authorized by this policy. - f.
-Leave that an employee has taken prior to April 1, 2020 shall not be counted toward the amount of excused leave authorized by this Policy. - g.
-An eligible employee who can telework may utilize excused leave intermittently as agreed upon by NYCHA and the employee.
-If the employee is not authorized for telework, this leave must be taken in full-day increments.
-All requests to use excused leave intermittently should be directed to hr.covid19@nycha.nyc.gov. - h.
+Any request to waive excused leave at partial pay should be directed to hr.covid19@nycha.nyc.govNYCHA shall not require employees to charge absences to other accrued leave during the period of excused leave authorized by this policy. e.
+Leave that an employee has taken prior to April 1, 2020 shall not be counted toward the amount of excused leave authorized by this Policy. - f.
+An eligible employee may use excused leave intermittently as agreed upon by NYCHA and the employee.
+This leave must be taken in full day increments if the employee is not teleworking.
+Excused leave may be taken in partial day increments if the employee is teleworking and by agreement between NYCHA and the employee.
+All requests to use excused leave intermittently should be directed to hr.covid19@nycha.nyc.gov.
 Absences pursuant to this policy must be documented.
-All required documentation should be submitted to hr.covid19@nycha.nyc.gov. - After the first workday (or portion thereof) that an employee receives excused leave under this Policy, NYCHA may require the employee to follow reasonable notice procedures in order to continue receiving excused leave. - j.
-NYCHA must post the attached bulletin entitled "Employee Rights" at office locations, via e-mail to all employees, and/or by posting on the agency's intranet site. - 2.
-Excused Leave at Full Pay Employees are eligible for up to two workweeks of excused leave at full pay as follows: - a.
-The employee is exhibiting symptoms of COVID-19.
+All required documentation should be submitted to hr.covid19@nycha.nyc.gov.